By guest blogger Suzanne Rowan Kelleher

 Now, here's a hassle-free way to go for a golf get-away, ski trip, or other active vacation.

-Let your clubs, skis, board, kayak, bike or other sporting equipment get picked up (valet style) with Sports Express, a new company that shuttles your gear (and luggage if you desire) between your front door and your vacation destination.
+Let your clubs, skis, board, kayak, bike or other sporting equipment get picked up (valet style) with Sports Express, now Luggage Forward, a new company that shuttles your gear (and luggage if you desire) between your front door and your vacation destination.

 What a nice way to simplify the traveling process and offer peace of mind.
 Plus, you won't have to rent equipment once you arrive.